faburem/meteor-accounts-anonymous/README.md

 logged out or logged in as some other user), and hasn't [expired](http://docs.meteor.com/#/full/accounts_config).

+On the server, make sure to import the AccountsAnonymous package and initialize it.
+`
+import { AccountsAnonymous } from 'meteor/faburem:accounts-anonymous'
+AccountsAnoymous.init()
+`
 On the server, call `AccountsAnonymous.onAbandoned(func)` to register a callback to call if an anonymous user logs in as a different user.
 When this occurs, Meteor replaces the anonymous user's token with the new user's token, so there